AMES Type 80

 In the late 1940s, the RAF developed the ROTOR plan to provide radar coverage over the UK in a phased rollout.
-As part of Stage 2, a new radar with long range would be deployed starting in 1957.
-But a TRE research project, Green Garlic, appeared to be able to fill the same role.
+As part of Stage 2, a new EW radar with long range would be deployed starting in 1957.
+A TRE research project, Green Garlic, appeared to be able to fill this role years earlier.
 The first examples of the Type 80 were being installed in 1953 and became operational in 1955.
-New sites received updated Mark III models and some formed the Master Radar Stations (MRS) that directed air defences, filling that role as well.
+New sites received updated Mark III models and some formed the Master Radar Stations (MRS) that directly directed air defences, filling the GCI role as well.
 The original ROTOR plans for over 60 stations was reduced by half, retaining only a small number of older radars to fill gaps.
 Many of the ROTOR operations rooms, only recently completed, were sold off.

 The system was developed during a period of rapid development in both radar technology and the nature of the strategic threat.
 The introduction of the hydrogen bomb led to serious questions about the nature of the defence, as a single bomber escaping interception was capable of causing catastrophic damage.
 Meanwhile, the introduction of the carcinotron radar jammer appeared to make such attacks much more likely to succeed.
 This led to plans to replace the Type 80s even before they were fully installed, relying on a much smaller network known as Linesman/Mediator with only three main sites.
 Two Type 80s were retained in this network for coverage over the North Sea, and several more were used for air traffic control.

 Some of the Mark I models shut down as early as 1959 as the Mark III's increased range began filling gaps.
 Most of the UK fleet shut down in the late 1960s as Linesman's AMES Type 85s came online.
 The Type 80 also saw some overseas use by the RAF, with stations in Germany, Cyprus, Malta and Christmas Island.
 One was used by the Royal Canadian Air Force for operations around Metz.
 Four were used in Sweden.
 Potential sales for NADGE lost to a system from Thomson-CSF.
 The Swedish examples, Tom, Dick, Harry and Fred, were in use until 1978/79.
 The last Type 80, at RAF Buchan, shut down in 1993 after 37 years of operation.
 A total of about 35 Type 80s were built.